alvayonara/MovieProject/README.md

 ## Download

-Go to ths [MovieProject Circle CI](https://circleci.com/gh/alvayonara/MovieProject) to download the APK debug directly.
+Go to this [MovieProject Circle CI](https://circleci.com/gh/alvayonara/MovieProject) to download the APK debug directly.

 ## Stack and Libraries